 Have you thought about how expensive a chicken can cost?
-You will be surprised but the price of the most expensive chicken in the world reaches $5000.
-This is a fairly rare and expensive breed of chickens in absolutely black color called Ayam Cemani.
-Check out all 10 of the most expensive chickens and find out why they are so expensive.
+You will be surprised to learn that the most expensive chicken is a rare black chicken with a price tag of $5000 for a pair.
+This absolutely black chicken is called Ayam Cemani and can boast not only a sky-high price but also an unusual appearance.
+Check out all 11 of the most expensive chickens and find out why they are so expensive.

 You might think the real challenge with keeping chickens is lowering costs, not raising them.
 Some folks, though, can’t resist the allure of a three or four-digit price tag.
 While anyone can find themselves a Rhode Island Red or a Plymouth Rock chicken without too much trouble, what if you’re after something a little more out there?